miguel-r-s/ScopeTimer/README.md

-# RAIITimer
+# ScopeTimer
 A lighweight timer in C++ using RAII for simplicity.

-RAIITimer introduces global state which stores results for the timers as RAIITimer objects fall out of scope.
+ScopeTimer introduces global state which stores results for the timers as ScopeTimer objects fall out of scope.
 This means a simple declaration of a timer within a certain scope is enough to measure the time it takes.

 # Examples: